You have been severed from Christ, you who are seeking to be justified by law; you have fallen from grace.

 Legalism requires one to follow the entire Law of Moses with its 613 indivisible regulations.
 Failing to keep even the most insignificant statute, results in the entire Law being broken and placing the individual under God's terrible condemnation.

 One can argue that there are two ways to be justified.
 LAW or GRACE.
 EITHER, we are justified by living an entirely sinless life, from beginning to end, and never breaking the slightest jot or tittle of any Law in thought, word, deed, or motive.
-THIS is salvation through the LAW - an impossibility for fallen, sinful man.
-OR, we are justified by receiving salvation as a free gift from God - by faith in the Person and Work of the Lord Jesus Christ.
-THIS is salvation as a free gift of God's GRACE.
+THIS salvation through the LAW is an impossibility for fallen, sinful man.
+OR, we are justified by receiving salvation as a free gift from God, by faith in the Person and Work of the Lord Jesus Christ.
+THIS salvation is a free gift of God's GRACE and open to all men to receive.

 Many like to use this verse to teach that one can lose their salvation.
 They suggest that falling from grace by trying to keep the Law means the loss of a believer's salvation.
 But this teaching contradicts the numerous passages that show that we are saved by grace through faith in Christ and not by works of the Law.
 This verse is clearly talking about JUSTIFICATION and is directed towards someone SEEKING to be saved i.e. an unsaved sinner.

-Heavenly Father, thank You for the important teachings of Paul in the book of Galatians and the serious peril that comes from trying to be justified by works of the Law rather than as a free gift of grace - through faith in Christ Jesus our Lord.
-It staggers my understanding that You should love sinners, such as me, to the extent that You gave Your only begotten Son to become the substitute for my sin and that by faith in Him alone, I am declared righteous in Your sight and covered in His righteousness.
-Were it not for the Lord Jesus, I could never be justified in my own merit - but I praise and thank You for Your wonderful plan of redemption whereby I am credited with righteousness - through faith.
+Heavenly Father, thank You for the important teachings of Paul in the book of Galatians and the serious peril that comes from trying to be justified by works of the Law, rather than as a free gift of grace through faith in Jesus.
+It staggers my understanding that You should love me to the extent that You gave Your only begotten Son to become the substitute for my sin.
+Were it not for the Lord Jesus, I could never be justified on my own merit, but I praise and thank You for Your wonderful plan of redemption, whereby I am credited with righteousness, through faith.
 Thank You, in Jesus' name, AMEN.